AbdullahAlHamourAlJarad/CiscoProjects/README.md

  <h4>Goals Accomplished:</h4>

-• Set Up the Topology and Initialize Devices.
+• Completed the Set Up for the Topology and Initialized Devices.

 • Configured Basic Device Settings and Verify Connectivity.